Manpower (1941 film): Production

+Working titles for the film were "Handle with Care", "Hard to Get", and "Hard to Handle".
+Production took place from late March to mid-May 1941.

-Mark Hellinger was meant to produce the film, but had a falling-out with Hal Wallis of Warner Bros.
+Mark Hellinger was intended to produce the film, but had a falling-out with executive producer Hal Wallis.
+Hellinger is credited as "Associate Producer".

 Walsh was keen to make the film because he was getting a reputation as a "Man's" director and Marlene Dietrich had a lead role.
+Claire Trevor was considered to play Dietrich's role.

 Production was marked by several conflicts between Raft and Robinson, mostly initiated by Raft.
 Robinson recalled Raft as "touchy, difficult and thoroughly impossible to play with."

-Raft verbally abused Robinson and pushed him around the set.
-Raft later complained that Robinson tried to tell him how to act; he also felt the actor was miscast, preferring Victor McLaglen.
-Raft resented having to accept third billing despite having the largest role in the film by a wide margin.
+Raft was romantically interested in Dietrich, and believed that Robinson was as well.
+Raft verbally abused Robinson about a line of Robinson's dialogue; this was the subject of a complaint from Warner Bros to the Screen Actors Guild, causing Robinson to leave the set and production to halt for several hours.
+A few days later, Raft pushed Robinson around the set and verbally attacked him again; once more, filming was halted, for a full day this time.
+Raft later complained that Robinson tried to tell him how to act; he also felt the actor was miscast, preferring Victor McLaglen, who had been considered for the part.
+Humphrey Bogart had been considered for Robinson's role, but Raft refused to make the film with Bogart as his co-star; Broderick Crawford was also considered for Robinson's part.

+Raft resented having to accept third billing despite having the largest role in the film.
 Robinson and Raft appeared together again 14 years later for a B-movie film noir entitled A Bullet for Joey (1955), after both their careers had seriously declined.

+The film's screenplay by Richard Macaulay and Jerry Wald has strong similarities to two earlier Warners' films, Other Men's Women (1931) and Tiger Shark (1932).

 Reception

-Bosley Crowther wrote a positive review for the film, noting that the cast was outstanding: "With such exceptional material, the Warner blacksmiths couldn't help but make good—good, in this sense—meaning the accomplishment of a tough, fast, exciting adventure film."
+Bosley Crowther wrote a positive review for the film in The New York Times, noting that the cast was outstanding: "With such exceptional material, the Warner blacksmiths couldn't help but make good—good, in this sense—meaning the accomplishment of a tough, fast, exciting adventure film."
 Channel 4's review of the movie notes the exciting setting makes it worth seeing, but goes on to pan the film: "Directed with the usual efficiency by Walsh, Manpower's weak script never manages to convince despite the setting and the strong cast."

 The film was a solid box office hit.
 According to Warner Bros records, it earned $1,180,000 domestically and $662,000 foreign.

+Adaptation

+The film's three stars reprised their roles for a radio version broadcast by Lux Radio Theatre on March 16, 1942.